 Welcome to Rec-Room Therapy, a new BYT column that will serve as a forum for the discussion of recent hip-hop tracks, albums, mixtapes – whatever we feel like arguing about.
 But mostly tracks.
 We think.
 Our illustrious panel features Joshua Phelps, Joseph J. Minock, Phil R, Steven “You Only Get Half a Bar” Place, and Thomas McLeod of You Heard That New.
 This week, we take on Big Boi’s radio grab “Mama Told Me”, Kendrick Lamar’s Good Kid, M.A.A.D.
-City victory lap “The Jig is Up”, and The Man with the Iron Fists‘ posse cut “Black Out”.
+City victory lap “The Jig is Up”, and

 Big Boi ft.
 Kelly Rowland: “Mama Told Me”